 Q: I already have some experience with QCA.
 Will I get anything out of this introductory course?

 A: You absolutely will.
-Dr
+Prof

 Loved the practical work with the software to reinforce content.
-(Online Summer 2020)

 There was an EXCELLENT balance in the activities.
-(Online Summer 2020)

 Jeroen was very helpful and always responsive to questions.
 He put a lot of additional work into the slide materials to make them relevant to us each day.
-(Online Summer 2020)

 The instructor's bound, book length course notes will serve as the course text.